 About Youth Parliament 2015

-From July 13th-19th, school students from across the state will be converging upon Hobart for a week to learn about, and debate in parliament.
+From April 12th-18th, school students from across the state will be converging upon Hobart for a week to learn about, and debate in parliament.
 The Tasmanian Youth Parliament will have all debate held in the Tasmanian House of Assembly.
 Participants form a nominal Government and Opposition to debate issues which they consider important.
 In teams of three to four, students write their own Bills to be debated throughout the week.

 It's not all debating though, participants engage in a range of activities whilst at the residential conference based at Springvale Hostel in New Town.
 Workshops and notable speakers are arranged around the facilitation of new skills which the students can rely and build upon well after the conference.
 There are also a range of social activities planned throughout which gives the students time to relax and network with others across the state.